-Here are the 5 Lessons I learned from helping one of the UK’s top Business Coaches (Peter Sage) Improve his social customer service as well develop an Engaging and Passionate Social Following in Just 3 Months – Spending Less than 2 Hours per Day with ZERO Ad Budget.
+Here are the 5 Lessons I learned from helping Peter Sage grow his business using social media as well develop an Engaging and Passionate Social Following in Just 3 Months – Spending Less than 2 Hours per Day with ZERO Ad Budget.

 The most common problem faced by businesses using social media is that they have a presence on far too many social channels without realizing its purpose or how they can use it to grow their business or talk to their customers.